simeononsecurity/simeononsecurity.ch/content/articles/the-ground-connection_-protecting-your-electronics-from-static-damage/index.en.md

 When it comes to protecting your electronics from static damage, you need to be aware of environments that are prone to static electricity. **Static-prone environments** are areas where static electricity is more likely to occur, increasing the risk of damaging your electronics.
 Here are some important points to consider:

 * **Dry environments**: Dry air can increase the buildup of static electricity.
 Avoid using electronics in areas with low humidity.
-* **Carpeted areas**: Carpets can generate static electricity, especially when they are made of synthetic materials.
+* **Carpeted areas**: Carpets can generate static electricity, especially when they're made of synthetic materials.
 Consider using anti-static mats in these areas.
 * **Workspaces with plastic surfaces**: Plastic surfaces can generate static electricity.
 Use anti-static mats or grounding methods to minimize the risk.

 Remember, being mindful of the environment in which you use and store your electronics can go a long way in preventing static damage.